Anxiety VA Rating

 What is the VA rating for mental stress?

 General mental stress is not a recognized mental health condition, so it is not rated by the VA for disability.
-For a mental health-related condition to be recognized and compensated through VA disability, it must be a condition listed in the DSM-5, a listing of psychological conditions and their symptoms published by the American Psychological Association.
+For a mental health-related condition to be recognized and compensated through VA disability, it must be a condition listed in the DSM-5-TR, a listing of psychological conditions and their symptoms published by the American Psychological Association.
 However, the VA will not pay disability compensation for a personality disorder.
 These conditions are considered congenital and not subject to service connection.
 Often, a veteran will receive an incorrect diagnosis during service of a personality disorder, but later after service, the diagnosis becomes something like depression, anxiety, bipolar disorder, schizophrenia or PTSD.
 In those cases, it is useful to prove that the in-service diagnosis of a personality disorder was a misdiagnosis.

-This “misdiagnosis” can then be used to prove the in-service occurrence of a psychiatric manifestation, and serve as the foundation to prove an in-service event.
+This “misdiagnosis” can then be used to prove the in-service occurrence of a psychiatric manifestation and serve as the foundation to prove an in-service event.
 The other issue is that even if there is a personality disorder diagnosis, a veteran may also have a co-morbid acquired psychiatric condition that is subject to service connection.
 The VA will try to characterize the case as all or nothing in favor of a personality disorder, so it can deny the claim.
 But veterans and their advocates need to understand that people with personality disorders are highly likely to have other conditions simultaneously that can be service connected.